Trail Wood Programs

 Check out our field trips for elementary and middle school classes.
 Aligned with the Connecticut science standards, our programs pack in four hours of hands-on activities on our 700 acre sanctuary.
 Fall titles include: Birding 101, The Dirt on Soils, Adaptations, Seaside Ecology, Nature Journaling & Photography at Trail Wood, Bio Blitz and more.
 For other titles, pricing and scheduling contact Sarah at firstname.lastname@example.org

-For additional programming in our area, consider our Center at Pomfret.
+For additional programming in northeastern Connecticut, consider our Center at Pomfret.

 Directions and Information